Equilibrium Analysis of Customer Attraction Games: Introduction

 (1) In a static symmetric game where all agents have equal weight and strategy space, we establish the existence of Pure Nash Equilibrium (PNE) and prove that finding a PNE is PLS-complete.
 To address this intractability, we propose a Fully Polynomial Time Approximation Scheme (FPTAS) that computes an $\epsilon$-approximate PNE.
 Additionally, we provide a tight Price of Anarchy (PoA) for the symmetric setting.

 (2) In static asymmetric games, we generalize the results obtained in the symmetric setting when only the strategy spaces differ among agents.
 However, when the weights assigned to agents are different, we demonstrate the nonexistence of PNE and establish the NP-hardness of determining PNE existence.
-Nonetheless, we show that there always exist a $O(\log w_{\textnormal{max}})$-approximation PNE which can also achieve the $O(\log W)$-approximately optimal social welfare, where $w_{\textnormal{max}}$ and $W$ are the maximum and sum of all agents' weights.
+Specifically, we technically construct an counter-instance and prove that it does not admit a (2-$\epsilon$)-approximate PNE.
+Nonetheless, we show that there always exist a $O(\log w_{\textnormal{max}})$-approximate PNE which can also achieve the $O(\log W)$-approximately optimal social welfare, where $w_{\textnormal{max}}$ and $W$ are the maximum and sum of all agents' weights.

 (3) For sequential games where agents make decisions in order, we reveal the PSPACE-hardness of finding a subgame-perfect equilibrium (SPE), even in symmetric settings.
 Additionally, we analyze the sequential Price of Anarchy (sPoA) and show that it equals 3/2 for the two-agent case.
 Furthermore, we establish a lower bound of sPoA that approximately approaches to 2 for the general $n$-agent case.